magento/merchdocs/src/catalog/product-price-minimum-advertised-configure.md

 1. To determine when and where you want the actual price to be visible to customers, do the following:

-    - To change the default value, clear the **Use system value** checkbox.
+    - To change the default value, deselect the **Use system value** checkbox.

     - Set **Display Actual Price** to one of the following:
         - In Cart